 On 10/12/16, BVES reached and exceeded its statutory 5% Net Energy Metering (NEM) limit.
-As a result, the current NEM program will be closing, pending approval from the California Public Utility Commission (CPUC).
-While the current NEM program was scheduled to close 12/13/16, BVES is still waiting for approval from the CPUC and therefore the current program will remain available to customers until such date is provided by the Commission.
+As a result, the current NEM Program will be closing, pending approval from the California Public Utility Commission (CPUC).
+While BVES waits for approval from the CPUC, the current NEM Program will remain available to customers until such date is provided by the Commission.

 As a small investor owned utility (IOU), BVES is not subject to the same NEM requirements as California's largest IOUs.
 Accordingly, there is no requirement for BVES to continue NEM once the 5% cap is achieved.
 This is consistent with statutory and CPUC requirements.
 Also, the CPUC (and Legislature) have not provided clear direction for how BVES is to transition from its existing NEM program to any future program, should one be provided.

 BVES prefers to have no gap between its existing NEM program and a long-term program to succeed its NEM program.
-However, given the lack of clear direction, and the time required to obtain CPUC-approval for any new programs, BVES anticipates some delay before a new, long-term renewable distributed generation program can be implemented to accomodate renewable customers that come online after the close of the NEM program.
+However, given the lack of clear direction, and the time required to obtain CPUC-approval for any new programs, BVES anticipates some delay before a new, long-term renewable distributed generation program can be implemented to accommodate renewable customers that interconnect after the close of the NEM program.

 CURRENT NEM CUSTOMERS